Elixir v1.6.0 Application behaviour View Source

 The Mix build tool can also be used to start your applications.
 For example,

-automatically starts your application dependencies and your application
+mix test automatically starts your application dependencies and your application

-itself before your test runs. mix run --no-halt
+itself before your test runs. mix run --no-halt boots your current project and

 can be used to start a long running system.
-See mix help run
+See mix help run.

 Developers can also use tools like Distillery that build releases.
 Releases are able to package all of your source code as well as the Erlang VM into a single directory.
 Releases also give you explicit control over how each application is started and in which order.
 They also provide a more streamlined mechanism for starting and stopping systems, debugging, logging, as well as system monitoring.